taniskjha/taniskjha/README.md

 I’m Tanisk.
 I am a Self-taught Software Engineer from India.

-I work at [Rankz Inc](https://rankz.io/) as a Frontend Developer.
+I work at [Dukaan](https://mydykaan.io/) as a Frontend Developer.
 For more information about me, check out [taniskjha.com](https://taniskjha.com).

 <!--